cosmincondur/cosmincondur/README.md

-# Here you can see how to find/filter through the repositories that interest you
+# How you can navigate/find/filter through the repositories that interest you

 Difficulty : beginner, intermediate, advanced